bitdust-io/docs/philosophy.md

 We fully support the position of the GNU community, and Richard Stallman personally: every user must have full control over the software which is running on his device.
 BitDust software must always be free and distributed in open sourced codes under free software license so that anyone can run, study, modify and redistribute it independently.

-## Control over development
+## Control over the development

-We believe that single team of developers, or even a big IT company is not able to create some kind of "super multi-purpose" application that meets the needs of all users in the World.
+We believe that single team of developers, or even a big IT company is not able to create some kind of "super multi-purpose" application that meets the needs of all people in the World.
 Only the community itself, as a number of independent developers, operating autonomously and independently, will create a wide variety of applications with a common core running on a generic "engine".

-The objective of BitDust project is not to keep software development under our control, but rather to create such a new foundation and provide support to other people who are doing progressive development of the network and finally influence them in a positive sense.
+The objective of BitDust project is not to keep software development under control of a closed group of people, but rather to create such a new foundation and provide support to other people who are doing progressive development of the network and finally influence them in a positive sense.